The Private Equity Review: Austria

 ii Operation of the market

 In buyout transactions, a private equity firm often involves future management in the due diligence process and the financial modelling.
-Typically, management is offered the opportunity (and is sometimes even required) to acquire an interest in the target to ensure their commitment.
-Senior management is sometimes also given the opportunity to invest in the same instruments (‘institutional strip’) acquired by the private equity firm to ensure that their interests are fully aligned.
-In the latter case, structuring options are by definition limited.
-Where management is asked (or given the opportunity) to participate on a target level, share options (in the case of stock corporations), restricted shares (for a description of the typical restrictions, see below), profit participation rights (a contractual arrangement that can be structured as equity or debt and, by contrast to shares, never confers voting rights), virtual shares (that is, a contractual arrangement giving the member a stock-like return) and phantom stock (that is, a contractual arrangement giving the member a bonus depending on operational performance) are the most common structures.
+Typically, management is required (or at least given the opportunity) to acquire an interest in the target to ensure their commitment; however, foreign investors often find that local management is not as familiar with such arrangements as would be the case in other jurisdictions.
+Second-level senior management is sometimes also given the opportunity to invest in the same instruments (known as the 'institutional strip') acquired by the private equity firm to ensure that their interests are fully aligned.
+In the latter case, structuring options are, by definition, limited.
+Where management is required (or given the opportunity) to participate on target level, share options (in the case of stock corporations), restricted shares (for a description of the typical restrictions, see below), profit participation rights (a contractual arrangement that can be structured as equity or debt and, by contrast to shares, never confers voting rights), virtual shares (that is, a contractual arrangement giving the member a stock-like return) and phantom stock (that is, a contractual arrangement giving the member a bonus depending on operational performance) are the most common structures.

 i Acquisition of control and minority interests